 On wheel-mounted cranes, loads must not be lifted over the front area, except as permitted by the crane manufacturer.

 Crane supports (i.e. timbers, cribbing, etc.) for individual stabilizer/outrigger pads must be level, extended and set per manufacturer’s specifications, strong enough to prevent crushing and of such width and length as to completely support the pad.

+Before installing any signage on the boom of a crane that may alter the performance of the crane, attain the signage engineering specifications, and letter of approval from crane manufacturer.

 Before erecting tower cranes, discuss with Safety Department.